-Addressing climate change is an important aspect underpinning the Local Development Framework.
+- 46. Addressing climate change is an important aspect underpinning the Local development framework.
 The Joint Core Strategy promotes sustainability, the efficient use of resources and the promotion of renewable energy.
 Policy 3 of the Joint Core Strategy supports the implementation of the Code for Sustainable Homes, BREEAM standards, the Code for Sustainable Buildings and contributions towards the carbon offset fund for smaller developments.
-This policy supports policy 3 of the JCS.

-Planning Policy Statement 22: Renewable Energy advises that the Local Development Framework should contain policies designed to promote and encourage rather than restrict the development of renewable energy resources.
-PPS 22 also states that planning authorities should set out the criteria that will be applied in assessing applications for planning permission for renewable energy projects.
+This policy supports policy 3 of the JCS. - 47.
+Planning policy statement 22: renewable energy advises that the Local development framework should contain policies designed to promote and encourage rather than restrict the development of renewable energy resources.
+PPS 22 also states that planning authorities should set out the criteria that will be applied in assessing applications for planning permission for renewable energy projects. - 48.
 The Joint Core Strategy emphasises the importance of renewable sources to ensure that development contributes towards energy targets and does not have a negative impact on the environment.
-The purpose of this policy is to set out that within the City the use of renewable energy will be encouraged as part of development proposals and will be permitted provided that there are no significant adverse impacts upon neighbouring and visual amenity, environmental and historic assets and highways.
+The purpose of this policy is to set out that within the city, the use of renewable energy will be encouraged as part of development proposals and will be permitted provided that there are no significant adverse impacts upon neighbouring and visual amenity, environmental and historic assets and highways.
+PPS 22 sets out when planning permission may be granted for renewable energy development affecting international designated sites and national designations.

-Careful siting of installations may be sufficient to prevent adverse impacts; however in some cases appropriate landscape screening could be used to mask or reduce the visual and amenity impact of the proposal.
+- 49. Careful siting of installations may be sufficient to prevent adverse impacts; however in some cases appropriate landscape screening could be used to mask or reduce the visual and amenity impact of the proposal.
 When considering the design of proposals thought will also be given to issues such as overshadowing.
-This policy does not focus on any particular type of renewable energy as technologies change over time.
+This policy does not focus on any particular type of renewable energy as technologies change over time. - 50.
 Further detailed guidance is set out in the companion guide accompanying PPS 22.
+Since PPS22 was produced, the need for planning permission for many microgeneration facilities has been removed.